bennett000/md-tutorial/DEPENDENCIES.md

 build rules will be written in a Gruntfile.coffee.
 The terse nature of coffee script makes it ideal for writing an "interactive" configuration like a Gruntfile.

+Grunt, and numerous plugins are included through npm.